akshaddhoke/flag-alerts-batch/README.md

 # Flag Alerts Solution Overview [![Java CI with Maven](https://github.com/akshaddhoke/flag-alerts-batch/actions/workflows/maven.yml/badge.svg)](https://github.com/akshaddhoke/flag-alerts-batch/actions/workflows/maven.yml)
 The following were the key design concerns/ decisions for designing the solution:

-* Batch Processing: As the input events were to be read from a log file instead of receiving events as a stream, the log file will be batch-processed for flagging alerts
+* Batch Processing: As the input events are read from a log file instead of receiving events as a stream, the log file will be batch-processed for flagging alerts
 * Spring Batch: The solution uses Spring Batch for batch processing, which provides out of the box support for:
   * Chunk oriented Batch Processing - Data is read, processed, and then written in configurable chunks which makes it robust and performant for large datasets, and avoids pitfalls like OOM issues from load huge volumes of data to memory and reading/ writing
   * Fault Tolerance - Since the primary source of input is from a log file, flag-alerts-batch is made to be fault-tolerant for Input Validation/ Read parsing failures.
 Skip limit is configurable via property `flag-alerts.parser.invalid-entry.skip-limit`
   * Performance - This solution can parse large log file in an efficient and performant manner.
 Partitioning logic can also be used for parallel processing - https://docs.spring.io/spring-batch/docs/current/reference/html/index-single.html#partitioning
-* Since the events in log file can be unordered, the batch job is made up of two steps.
-The events are flagged for alerts in column `LOG_EVENT_ALERT.ALERT`:
+* The events are flagged for alerts in column `LOG_EVENT_ALERT.ALERT` along with other event details(See [schema-all](src/main/resources/schema-all.sql)).
+Since the events in log file can be unordered, the batch job is made up of two steps :
   * Step 1 - Parsing the logfile for Log Events and persist to temporary tables [ParseLogEntryStepConfiguration](src/main/java/com/test/assignment/cs/flagalerts/processing/parser/ParseLogEntryStepConfiguration.java)
   * Step 2 - Join entries for log entries, and Flag Events and persist Event Alerts into `LOG_EVENT_ALERT` Table [FlagAlertStepConfiguration](src/main/java/com/test/assignment/cs/flagalerts/processing/alerts/FlagAlertStepConfiguration.java)
-* Functional/ Integration tests are available in [FlagAlertsJobFunctionalTests](src/test/java/com/test/assignment/cs/flagalerts/processing/FlagAlertsJobFunctionalTests.java)
+* Functional/ Integration tests(Method coverage - 90%, Line Coverage -93% via Intellij IDEA code coverage runner) are available in [FlagAlertsJobFunctionalTests](src/test/java/com/test/assignment/cs/flagalerts/processing/FlagAlertsJobFunctionalTests.java)

 # Building from Source

-Clone the git repository/ download the source using the URL on the Github page:
+Clone the git repository/ download the source using the URL on the Github page: https://github.com/akshaddhoke/flag-alerts-batch

 ## Command Line